Martin Simon

 Martin Simon (born Martin Šimon in Slovakia in 1975) is a composer and guitarist.
-He introduced the term conversational music.
+He coined the phrase "conversational music" to describe his compositional method.

 Biography

 Simon was raised in Bratislava and began playing the guitar at the age of ten.
 He received informal training in classical and jazz guitar under the guidance of František Grof, Daniela Kukumbergová, Matúš Jakabčic, Fernando Correa, and Stanislav Počaji.
 In 1996, Simon was recognized as a laureate of the New Faces of Slovak Jazz award for his original compositions performed with the jazz-rock fusion group Jazzva.

 Simon moved to New York City in 1998.
 He attended Brooklyn College where he received his master's degree in music.
 Trained in composition performance, and interactive media arts, his mentors included Tania León, Douglas Cohen, Noah Creshevsky, George Brunner, Salim Washington, Amnon Wolman, Miroslaw Rogala and John J.A.
 Jannone.
 After graduating, he was appointed assistant professor at Pratt Institute in New York, where he taught music and studio production for animation, film, and digital media.

-Simon’s music draws on a wide range of traditions—including jazz, rock, classical, contemporary, free improvisation, and world music to form a stylistically fluid, boundary-crossing aesthetic.
+Simon's music incorporates elements of jazz, rock, classical, contemporary, free improvisation, and world music.
 He has incorporated avant-garde concepts into his experimental works, electronic compositions, and multimedia interactive art projects.

-This fusion of music aesthetics is evident both in his early and later works.
-In his early jazz fusion compositions, core jazz elements are combined with synthesizer sounds and electric instruments, creating juxtapositions of intense jazz-rock sonorities and harmonically rich, at times almost esoteric, passages.
-His later compositions draw inspiration from Central European traditions, merged with elements of jazz, classical, and contemporary music.
+His early jazz fusion compositions combine jazz elements with electronic instruments, while his later works incorporate Central European musical traditions.

 His experimental work has been published by the University Press of America.
-It intentionally breaks away from traditional musical norms and further explores the integration of opposites, embracing performance complexity and a game-like sensibility that invites free interaction, blending individual sounds or even entire ensembles.
+IHis experimental work includes structures modeled after musical game pieces to allow for performer interaction.
 He developed a compositional method based on what he calls movable parts, which resembles modular music, though it remains distinct in approach.
-Some of these works exemplify conversational music, a term he uses to describe a musical language shaped by the dynamics of verbal conversation, translated into open-ended improvised musical form.
+He defines "conversational music" as an improvised form influenced by the dynamics of spoken conversation.